stitchdata/docs/_integration-schemas/harvest/v2/project_tasks.md

     replication-key: true
     description: "The last time the project task was updated."

+  - name: "billable"
+    type: "boolean"
+    description: "If `true`, the project task is billable."

+  - name: "budget"
+    type: "number"
+    description: "The budget associated with the project task."

+  - name: "created_at"
+    type: "date-time"
+    description: "The time the project task was created."

+  - name: "hourly_rate"
+    type: "number"
+    description: "The hourly rate of the project task."

+  - name: "is_active"
+    type: "boolean"
+    description: "If `true`, the project task is active."

   - name: "project_id"
     type: "integer"
     description: "The ID of the project the task is associated with."